Kearney, Ontario: Community

 Kearney is a gateway to Algonquin Park wilderness with three access points - one at Tim Lake, one at Magnetawan Lake and most popular, at Rain Lake.
 Both canoe and hiking routes can be accessed from these park entry points.
 In the early years, the train took visitors right into the park, with many side trips available from there.
 Today the roads run right back into the park's three access points.
 Kearney is well known as a tourist centre, and has a seasonal population of over 2500 people.
 Kearney's popularity is not only because of its proximity to Algonquin Park, but for its swimming, water sports, camping and fishing.
 Lakes within the town boundaries, including Clam, Beaver, Fisher, Grass, Island, Loon and Sand Lakes, are vacation destinations for many visitors - boasting cottages, resorts, and campgrounds.
 Bear, moose and deer hunting provides sport for hunters coming to the area.
+A restored pioneer log church at Sand Lake can be visited.

 The Kearney Community Centre, which celebrated its 10th anniversary in 2000, houses the municipal offices, library, and seniors room and banquet facilities.
 The centre offers indoor activities during the weekdays such as card parties and special interest classes.
 Kearney also has a number of groups including the Royal Canadian Legion, the Lions Club, and various church and other groups.